Sajadmhy/crud-blog/README.md

-## CRUD Blog App with Mern Stack
+## CRUD Blog App (Front End)

-A full stack CRUD blog app made with the MERN stack.
+A CRUD blog app made with the React and localStorage.
 Users must sign in to use the app.

 Live Version: